-Religious groups which are not part of Campus Ministry must seek the approval of the University administration through Campus Ministry before coming to the Assumption campus to host an event, solicit, recruit, and/or meet with a student or group of students.
-Assumption students, staff, and faculty who are affiliated with a religious group which is not officially part of Campus Ministry must seek this same approval of the University administration through Campus Ministry before hosting an event, soliciting, recruiting, and/or meeting with other members of the Assumption community on campus on behalf of the religious group.
-In considering such requests, the first consideration will always be the welfare of our students and other members of the Assumption community, as well as the Catholic and Assumptionist mission of the University.
+Religious groups which are not part of Campus Ministry must seek the approval of the College administration through Campus Ministry before coming to the Assumption campus to host an event, solicit, recruit, and/or meet with a student or group of students.
+Assumption students, staff, and faculty who are affiliated with a religious group which is not officially part of Campus Ministry must seek this same approval of the College administration through Campus Ministry before hosting an event, soliciting, recruiting, and/or meeting with other members of the Assumption community on campus on behalf of the religious group.
+In considering such requests, the first consideration will always be the welfare of our students and other members of the Assumption community, as well as the Catholic and Assumptionist mission of the College.
 Groups that use coercive techniques or promote intolerance of other religious traditions will not be allowed on campus.
 Since Campus Ministry is responsible for coordinating and overseeing all religious activity on campus, another consideration will be how the group seeking approval would meet a need that is not being met, or cannot be met, by Campus Ministry.
 Requests for approval should be addressed to:

-Director of Campus Ministry Assumption University 500 Salisbury Street Worcester MA 01609 campusministry@assumption.edu
+Director of Campus Ministry Assumption College 500 Salisbury Street Worcester MA 01609 campusministry@assumption.edu

-Religious groups or individuals who circumvent this approval process will be asked to leave the campus. (adopted by the Cabinet October 2015, revised to reflect new Mission Statement June 2021)
+Religious groups or individuals who circumvent this approval process will be asked to leave the campus. (adopted by the Cabinet October 2015)